johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-06-swashbuckle-inheritance-multiple-return-types/index.md

 There's two things to note about the new definition:

 1. The `WeatherForecastWithLocation` type is included in the `schemas`
-2. The return type has widened to include `WeatherForecastWithLocation` as well
+2. The return type has widened to include `WeatherForecastWithLocation` as well using `oneOf`

    ```json
    "oneOf": [